aieng-lab/llm-voicechat-demo/README.md

 The frontend reformat and normalize those bytes to be played and plotted synchronously.

-At the end of generation the backend emits a signal to inform the frontend about it.
+At the end of generation the backend emits a signal to inform the frontend.

-When frontend receives end-of-generation signal, it reactivates the microphone to record next query.
+When frontend receives end-of-generation signal, it reactivates the microphone to record the next request.